smped/cab_meeting_times/README.md

 # CAB Meeting Times

-An attempt to wrangle meeting times for the BIoconductor Community Advisory Board, taking into account everyone's time zones.
+An attempt to wrangle 2025 meeting times for the Bioconductor Community Advisory Board, taking into account everyone's time zones.